sf-wdi-41-homework/project-1-sherry-pengfei/README.md

-Project 01: Dream Trip
+Project 01: DreamTrip
 ===================

-**Dream Trip** is a planning and organizing web based application for your traveling needs.
+**DreamTrip** is a planning and organizing web based application for your traveling needs.

 ----------